Guidance on the collection and reporting of data for GUMCAD, the surveillance system for sexually transmitted infections (STIs) in England.

 How to submit GUMCAD data

-These documents provide details on the completion, extraction and secure transmission of GUMCAD data to PHE.
+These documents provide details on the completion, extraction and secure transmission of GUMCAD data to UKHSA.

 When to submit GUMCAD data